Singles Guide to Living In Panama

 When selecting a place to live in Panama, you need to consider what things you NEED in your life to make you happy.
 A more affordable lifestyle is high on most people’s priority list.
 Some areas of Panama are more affordable than others.
 There is a place in Panama to fit every budget.

-You also need to consider the climate.
+It would help if you also considered the climate.
 Panama’s coastal areas will have warm and humid weather every day.
 The mountain areas will have Spring-like weather every day.
 Panama has a perfect climate for everyone.
 Another plus is that Panama has no hurricanes.

 punta pacifica hospital